Don Bosco's Mysterious Dog

 “Is he a Ghost?”

-One time, as Don Bosco made this nightly trek, he met a good friend who accompanied him for a few blocks.
-When the time came for them to go separately, Grigio arrived on the scene.
+As Don Bosco made this trek one night, he met a good friend who accompanied him for a few blocks.
+When the time came to go separate ways, Grigio arrived on the scene.
 Don Bosco’s friend was terrified and started yelling at Grigio.
 “Don’t worry,” said Don Bosco “Grigio is my friend.”
 The man was not convinced and threw a couple stones at him, but Grigio didn’t show the least reaction.
 “It can’t be a real dog!” said his friend, “It’s a ghost!”

 The man was so perplexed that he decided to walk all the way to the Oratory.
 Once there, Grigio vanished.
 “What is this?” his friend asked, “Where did he go?
 Was he a real dog?!”
 The man was so frightened, that two students of the Oratory had to accompany the man home.